Included in this guide are all the application forms you may need when building a new home in our beautiful Shire.

 The credit card form(PDF, 45KB) can be printed out and completed for each section as payment when submitting it with your documentation.

 Depending on where your block it situated you may require a Planning Permit.
-Complete the Planning Advice Form(PDF, 55KB) so that a town planner can assess whether a permit is required or not.
+Complete the Request for Written Planning Advice Form(PDF, 55KB) so that a town planner can assess whether a permit is required or not.
 If it is not required this will be forwarded to you in writing signed by a Statutory Planner.